-H4-4 and H4-6, although hazardous, are outside the scope of the ARP 4761 example analysis and therefore are also not considered in the STPA analysis that follows.
+H4-4 and H4-6, although hazardous, are outside the scope of the ARP 4761 example analysis and are also not considered in the STPA analysis that follows.

 After identifying the accidents, the system safety hazards to be considered, and the system-level safety requirements (constraints), the next step in STPA is to create a model of the aircraft functional control structure.
-While a general control structure that includes the entire socio-technical system, including both development and operations, can be used, in this example we consider only the aircraft itself as that is the focus of the WBS example in ARP 4761.
-STPA analysis is performed using the functional control structure.
+The STPA analysis is performed on this functional control structure model.
+While a general control structure that includes the entire socio-technical system, including both development and operations, can be used, in this example we consider only the aircraft itself.
 Figure 5.1 shows a very high-level model of the aircraft, with just three components: the pilot, the automated control system (which will probably consist of multiple computers), and the physical aircraft components.
 For complex systems, such as aircraft, levels of abstraction can be used to zoom in on the pieces of the control structure currently being considered.
 This type of top-down refinement is also helpful in understanding the overall operation of the aircraft and to identify interactions among the components.

 The role of the pilot, as shown in the Figure 5.1 control structure, is to manage the automation and, depending on the design of the aircraft, directly or indirectly control takeoff, flight, landing, and maneuvering the aircraft on the ground.
 The pilot and the automated controllers contain a model of the system (for a human this is usually called the mental model) that they are controlling.
 The automation is controlling the aircraft so it must contain a model of the current aircraft state.
-The pilots also need a model of the aircraft state, but they also need a model of the state of the automation and a model of the airport environment in which they are operating.
+The pilots also need a model of the aircraft state, but in addition they need a model of the state of the automation and a model of the airport environment in which they are operating.
+Many pilot errors can be traced to flaws in their understanding of how the automation works or of the current state of the automation.